-Follow the old road beyond the gate through an old campsite.
-In about 200 feet, a side path turns left.
-Continue straight, ascending the old road.
-About 125 feet from the side path, another side path turns left.
-Take this path.
+Follow the old road beyond the gate through an old campsite and begin ascending an old road.
+About 125 feet from the campsite, a side path turns left.
 Look for a unique Y-shaped tree a few feet in on the side path.
 The path leads less than 100 yards to the falls.

 DEW Falls is not big, but it’s in a scenic setting and is easy to reach.
 It’s definitely worth the 30-minute detour from the bigger falls in the area.
 Students from Hammond School in Columbia, South Carolina, built the trail to DEW Falls as a senior class project.
 The Forest Service allowed the school to name the falls.
 When Chris Angel, the school’s headmaster, asked the students to choose the name, they decided it should honor one of their classmates.
 Dorothy Ehlrich Walker died in a car accident on July 22, 2003, the summer before her senior year.